lulzzz/lstm-oil-prices/README.md

 When using a 10-day window instead of a 500-day window, we see that the results perform less well on RMSE and MFE.

 However, in both cases, the predictions appear to be quite volatile relative to the actual values - this is an indication that LSTM is not necessarily the most ideal model for predicting data with a clear trend.

-As a Sequential model, it is possible that LSTM simply carries too much volatility forward to the predictions, and in this regard LSTM is more adept at forecasting a series that has a more volatile nature.
+As a Sequential model, it is possible that LSTM simply carries too much volatility forward to the predictions, and in this regard LSTM is possibly more adept at forecasting a [series](https://www.michael-grogan.com/hotel-cancellations-lstm/) that has a more volatile nature.

-e
+## Conclusion

+Using both the 10-day and 500-day window, the LSTM model was limited in being able to forecast oil prices - the main limitation being that LSTM tends to carry forward a high degree of volatility in predicting future values, and therefore may not be the best choice in modelling data with a strong trend.

+The "no free lunch theorem" applies here - a model may work well in forecasting one type of data, but that does not mean it should be used in all cases.